 10 Types Of Primitive Reflex In Babies & Why It is Important

 A reflex is an involuntary or automatic action to a response.
 Primitive reflexes in babies originate from the central nervous system and indicate a healthy baby.
-Conversely, the absence of these fundamental reflexes may imply neurological conditions and hence is a cause for concern.
+These reflexes are vital for a newborn’s survival and play a key role in feeding, bonding, and health.
+They also serve as important markers of neurological development.
+Regular observation of these reflexes can help identify developmental concerns early on.

 There are various types of primitive reflexes.
 Read on to know more about them and reflex integration.
 We have also mentioned the conditions that may cause an absence of primitive reflexes and the reasons for their reappearance during toddlerhood.